 He was born on 19 April 1907 in Wandsworth Road, London as the first child of Lily Alice (nee Martin) and George William Manley.
-The average life expectancy in London at the time, was 47.
-Manley senior had been born in Colchester workhouse, but was working as a baker in London by the time his oldest son arrived.
+The average life expectancy in London at the time was 47.
+George Manley senior had been born in Colchester workhouse, but was working as a baker in London by the time his oldest son arrived.
 The couple eventually had three more, surviving, children.

-Grandpa’s earliest memory is from when he was a toddler.
+Grandpa’s earliest memory was from when he was a toddler.
 His uncle was a Thames bargeman who, together with his wife, would look after George from time to time on their sailing barge.
-He recalls being put to bed in a bunk on the vessel after being taken on deck to see three warships sail past.
+He recalled being put to bed in a bunk on the vessel after being taken on deck to see three warships sail past.
 This same couple planned to take him with them to live in San Francisco with relatives – their new life was due to start on board the Titanic.
 Luckily, as it turned out, they left it too late to buy tickets.

 His mother’s departure meant that life at home, if anything, worsened.
 His sister Ruby was a baby and put into an orphanage and he and Sid had to take care of themselves.
 His father’s behavior led to the family having to leave London, quickly, with no possessions.
 They moved to Colchester, where there were other relatives.
-Grandpa was, by this time, 14 and already had plenty of work experience so he was able to find another job, but had to take a pay cut to 10 shillings (wages outside London were then, as now, lower).
-The cheapest house the three could find to rent was a country cottage three miles from town, so Grandpa walked there and back every day for two years until they could afford somewhere in Colchester.
+Grandpa was, by this time, 14 and already had plenty of work experience so was able to find another job, but had to take a pay cut to 10 shillings (wages outside London were then, as now, lower).
+The cheapest house the three could find to rent was a country cottage three miles from town, so Grandpa walked there and back every day for two years until he could afford a bicycle and they could afford somewhere in Colchester.

 In Doris, Grandpa found someone who had had a very loving and stable home life.
 She was a much-loved youngest ‘surprise’ child, born to her own mother in her late forties, and ten years younger than her closest sibling – her sister Elsie.
 Grandma was pretty, clever, and hard-working.
 Importantly, for Grandpa, she had grown up knowing the value of a loving, caring family and the necessity of three good meals a day.
 He was fed and nurtured properly for the first time in his life.
-As everyone says, and as I know, she was a class act.
-As Grandpa says, she was his best friend.
+As everyone said, and as I know, she was a class act.
+As Grandpa said, she was his best friend.

 They had two children; my mother, born in 1935, and my uncle, born in 1942.
 In the meantime, Grandpa had continued his business education through evening classes – this helped him to become a buyer and manager for a builders’ merchant in Colchester.
 He also supplemented the family income at this time by, amongst other things, building caravans and beach huts.
 Much later, when he felt he could go no further as an employee, he bought an empty cafe in West Bergholt, Essex and turned it into the village store.
 A very successful move.
 As a result, my parents were married in the parish church at West Bergholt and my sister and I were baptized there.
-I have very fond memories of that village store, including my fascination with the meat slicer (but that’s another story).

 Although, happily, he didn’t realize at the time, this work was to help him much later on when my grandmother fell ill.
 She suffered a series of strokes and Grandpa became her principal carer and a tireless advocate of respect for the elderly in health care.
 He became chairman of the local carers’ association in order to help himself, and others, in this work.
 The effort of taking care of Grandma nearly took him away, too – but he would never give up and would never let anyone take away the responsibility and sense of duty he felt he owed her.